Poppy Pattinson: Brighton & Hove Albion

 On 13 July 2022, Pattinson signed a two-year contract with Brighton & Hove Albion.
+She scored her first goal for the club on 19 March 2023, in a 2–0 away win at Birmingham City in the Women's FA Cup.

+On 5 May 2025, it was announced that Pattinson would be leaving Brighton when her contract expires in June 2025.

+London City Lionesses

+On 8 July 2025, it was announced that Pattinson had signed for London City Lionesses.

 International career

-Pattinson has represented England at under-17 and under-19 and under-21 level.
+Pattinson has represented England at under-17, under-19, under-21 and under-23 level.

 In 2017, Pattinson was part of the squad that competed at the 2017 UEFA Women's Under-17 Championship in the Czech Republic.
 She scored England's first goal of the tournament, a 9th minute strike in a 5–0 win over the Republic of Ireland.
-In 2017, Pattinson was part of the squad that went through 2018 UEFA Women's Under-19 Championship qualification, eventually losing out to Germany in the elite round.
-The team did however qualify the following year with Pattinson playing five times during both stages of 2019 UEFA Women's Under-19 Championship qualification but was not selected in the squad for the tournament proper in July 2019.
-Instead she was called up for the under-21 team for the U23 Open Nordic Tournament, appearing in a 4–1 over the Netherlands on 1 June 2019.
+In 2017, Pattinson was part of the squad that went through 2018 Under-19 Championship qualification, eventually losing out to Germany in the elite round.
+The team did however qualify the following year with Pattinson playing five times during both stages of 2019 Under-19 Championship qualification.

+On 1 June 2019, Pattinson was called up for the under-21 team for the U23 Open Nordic Tournament, appearing in a 4–1 over the Netherlands.
 She was involved with the under-21 team again in March 2020 for a double-header of friendlies against France with England winning both.

+Pattinson was named in the under-23 squad for friendly games away to Portugal and Belgium during April 2023, for games away to Norway and home to Belgium in September 2023, and games away to Italy and home to Portugal during October 2023.
+On 26 October 2023 Pattinson scored in the 1–1 draw away to Italy.
+She was again named in the U23 team for fixtures in December 2023 and February 2024.